wpaven/neo4j-microsoft-fabric-intro/README.md

 We also require the Neo4j Spark Connector.
 You can [download the .jar file here](https://github.com/neo4j/neo4j-spark-connector/releases).
 Upload the Neo4j Spark Connector. jar to the Drivers folder.
 I used neo4j-spark-connector-5.3.8-s_2.12.jar

 Finally, the Neo4j credentials are hardcoded in one example, and pulled from a **neo4j-conn.json** file in another.
 Update the parameters in this file with the details for your Neo4j AuraDB instance and then upload this file to the Drivers folder as well.

+With our Lakehouse created and files uploaded, we're now ready to start moving data.

+** Using the Workbooks